MONSTER MILE RECORDS

-Sitting 29 feet above the entrance to Turn 3, Dover International Speedway’s Ally Monster Bridge offers “The Most Exciting Seat in Sports” to the lucky fans occupying it every time a NASCAR weekend rolls around.
+Sitting 29 feet above the entrance to Turn 3, Dover Motor Speedway’s Ally Monster Bridge offers “The Most Exciting Seat in Sports” to the lucky fans occupying it every time a NASCAR weekend rolls around.

-Dover International Speedway works with our sponsors and partners to use the seats in the Ally Monster Bridge as prizes for contests and promotions.
+Dover Motor Speedway works with our sponsors and partners to use the seats in the Ally Monster Bridge as prizes for contests and promotions.
 Because there are only 56 seats available, the demand outweighs the supply.
 Therefore, the seats are not for sale.

 This way, by winning a contest or giveaway, orchestrated by our sponsors, fans will have the opportunity to watch a race from what USA Today called the best seats in NASCAR.